Anant/Cassandra.Toolkit/setup/README.md

 -e "enable_jmx=True" \
 -e 'create_reaper_db=True' \
 -e 'install_medusa=True' \
+-e 'aws_secret_access_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY' \
+-e 'aws_access_key_id=AKIAIOSFODNN7EXAMPLE \
 -e 'install_datastax_mcac=True'
 ```

+If `enable_jmx=True` (whether by passing in as an arg with `-e` or by setting in `group_vars/all.yml`), continue on to Step 4.
+If not, you can skip to [Step 5](#).

-##### Step 3 - Restart Cluster to Enable JMX?
+## Step 4: Restart Cluster to Enable JMX (If Needed)
-If installation has run with `enable_jmx=True` then cassandra cluster has to be restarted to allow new jmx configs to be enabled.
+If installation was run with `enable_jmx=True` then your cluster has to be restarted to allow new jmx configs to be enabled.
+However, if `enable_jmx=False` then you can skip this step.

 ```
 ansible-playbook -i ./envs/_local/hosts.ini ./playbooks/cassandra-restart-service.yml
 ```

-##### Step 4 - Start Containers Using Docker Compose
+## Step 5: Start Containers Using Docker Compose
+Now that the tools are installed on our cluster, we're finally ready to start up our toolkit.
 Docker Compose makes it easy to start everything at once.
 Simply run the following command:
 ```
-docker-compose -f ./artifacts/docker/docker-compose.yml up
+docker-compose -f ../src/ansible/artifacts/docker/docker-compose.yml up
 ```

-This will start the following containers:
+This will start the following containers, depending on what tools you decided to install earlier:
-- `elasticsearch` - ingests logs from cassandra hosts
+- `elasticsearch` - ingests logs from cassandra hosts received from filebeat
 - `kibana` - visualize elasticsearch data
 - `prometheus` - ingests metrics from cassandra hosts
 - `grafana` - visualize cassandra metrics received from prometheus server
 - `cassandra-reaper` - performs repairs on cassandra cluster

 In a separate shell you can check that all containers are running and healthy by running `docker ps`.
-Output should look something like this:
+Output should look something like this (again, depending on what tools you decided to install earlier):

 ```
 # docker ps